nikhilk7153/MedCalc-Bench-Verified/README.md

 Updates to MedCalc-Bench Verified will be made on this page going forward.
 Here is the HuggingFace link to the dataset: https://huggingface.co/datasets/nsk7153/MedCalc-Bench-Verified.

-This is an updated version that is modified from MedCalc-Bench-v1.2
+This is an updated version that is modified from MedCalc-Bench-v1.2.
+We have corrected a lot of issues and so we recommend using MedCalc-Bench Verified over prior versions since it is the most accurate version to date.
+Prior versions should only be used for reproducibility purposes only.

+While we have audited MedCalc-Bench Verified on mulitple occasions, should there by any corrections or enhancements, we will update with a new release and specify any changes.
+The HuggingFace dataset and main branch will always match together with the latest release.
+You should specify which version (e.g. v.1.0.6) in your paper when using this dataset.

 # MedCalc-Bench Verified